shaivimalik/medicine_preprocessing-on-entire-dataset/markdowns/Reproducing_Original_Result.md

 | Specificity   | 97.13           |
 | Sensitivity   | 93.51           |

+_Note: We use 5-fold cross-validation instead of 10-fold to ensure sufficient minority samples in each fold for oversampling when following the correct approach without data leakage._

 Overview of the sections:

 - [Generate Features](#generate-features): We'll discuss the techniques used to extract features from raw EHG signals.
 We'll also do some exploratory data analysis on the generated features.